rx-angular/rx-angular/README.md

 ## Changelog
+- version 0.5.1
+  * feat: Migrate repository to nx workspace
+  * feat: Added `provideISR` provider function
+  * chore: Update example RedisCacheHandler to use a prefix

 - Version 0.5.0

   #### Breaking Changes:
   The invalidate method of IsrHandler now is converted to be a POST request.

   ```ts
   server.post('/api/invalidate', async (req, res) =>